AI Playbook

 • review-changes.md - Controls the significance filter logic

-• commit-changes.md - Controls branch creation, commit, and PR creation operations
+• commit-changes.md - Controls commit and PR management operations

 You can customize: